 Once we start getting electricity for free, much of steel, concrete, and wood will be replaced by new alloys of plastic and aluminum as a building material.

-Mobilize for peace and prosperity: We build the mile long factories like we used to build planes and ships fast in Would War ll.
+Mobilize for peace and prosperity: We build the mile long factories like we used to build planes and ships quickly in World War ll.
 We built the factories to build the planes and ships in just a few months, and we could do it even faster now.
 We build them in different parts of the country that have high unemployment.
 These factories would be able to spit out miles of inexpensive solar panels everyday.
-Other companies would transport and install them in our country’s deserts and on both sides of our interstate freeways and railroad tracks and on roofs.
+Other companies would transport and install them in our country’s deserts and on both sides of our interstate freeways, on railroad tracks and on roofs.
 Putting them next to railroad tracks makes installing and cleaning easy.

 We get our defense contractors involved in making it happen.

 Pentagon: We get our pentagon involved in the war for free energy, just as we would do for a war.
 They have the organization skills we will need.
 It is why it was really created.
 The pentagon will be used to create a heaven on earth.
 We handle the whole thing like a military operation.
 If we do, we can do it fast.